2024 Food Forest Work and Learn Days

 Edible Evanston, A program of Citizens’ Greener Evanston

 Financial donations as well as donations of tools (in good condition) are most welcome.
-Click to donate online and email foodforest[at]edibleevanston[dot]org to donate tools.
+Click to donate online and email foodforest@edibleevanston.org to donate tools.

-Edible Evanston is always looking for assistance from occasional volunteering to leadership.
-Contact us at volunteer[at]edibleevanston[dot]org.
+Edible Evanston is always looking for assistance.
+Get involved in many ways, from occasional volunteering to leadership.
+Contact us at volunteer@edibleevanston.org.

-Food Forest tour may be available in our events section, but you are always welcome to visit on your own.
+Food Forest tours may be available in our events section, but you are always welcome to visit on your own.

 Our 2025 volunteer schedule runs April 5 through November 1 with events every Saturday, 10-noon.
 Register